solyarisoftware/blomming_api/README.md

 To get Blomming API credentials, please e-mail: [api@blomming.com](mailto:api@blomming.com)

 ### About me
-I develop mainly using Ruby (on Rails) when I do server side programming.
-I'm also a mountaineer (loving white mountains) and a musician/composer: I realize sort of ambient music you can listen and download at [http://solyaris.altervista.org](http://solyaris.altervista.org).
-Of course I have now my [solyaris music blomming shop](http://www.blomming.com/mm/solyarismusic/items) and, just by joke, I used here some examples related to music and my blomming shop (id: solyarismusic).
+I'm a freelance Ruby developer.
+I'm also a musician/composer, realizing sort of ambient music you can listen/download at [http://solyaris.altervista.org](http://solyaris.altervista.org).
+Of course I have now my [solyaris music blomming shop](http://www.blomming.com/mm/solyarismusic/items) and, just as proof-of-concept, I used here some examples related to music and my blomming shop (id: solyarismusic).

-Please let me know, criticize, contribute with ideas or code, feel free to write an e-mail with your thoughts! and of you like the project, a github STAR is always welcome :-) To get in touch about this github project, music, jobs, etc. e-mail me: [giorgio.robino@gmail.com](mailto:giorgio.robino@gmail.com)
+Please let me know, contribute with ideas or code, feel free to write an e-mail with your thoughts!
+To get in touch about this github project,jobs proposals! e-mail me: [giorgio.robino@gmail.com](mailto:giorgio.robino@gmail.com)